 We promote the inter- and transdisciplinary dialogue on landscape in order to foster the sustainable transmission of all kinds of landscapes.
+This dialogue is supported by the LE:NOTRE Institute and the European Council of Landscape Architecture Schools (ECLAS).

 Our contribution includes online lectures and the local dialogue on landscape is enhance by the yearly LE:NOTRE Landscape Forum, where local stakeholders, professionals, local authorities, academics and students of various disciplines join forces to addres a local landscape challenge.